King penguin (Aptenodytes patagonicus)

 Distribution

-Most king penguins live in the Subantarctic region, between 45 and 55 degrees South.
-In addition to this region, they also stay in the Falkland Islands, the Prince Edward Islands, Tierra del Fuego.
-Small populations also occur in New Zealand, Australia and South Africa.
-Usually they prefer rocky terrain.
-So not only Antarctica is their home.
+Most king penguins live in the subantarctic region, between 45 and 55 degrees south.
+In addition to this region, they also inhabit the Falkland Islands, the Prince Edward Islands, and Tierra del Fuego.
+Small populations can also be found in New Zealand, Australia, and South Africa.
+They usually prefer rocky terrain, so Antarctica is not their only home.

 Population